zahra-she/NLP-Projects/IMDB Sentiment Analysis with LSTM/README.md

 git clone https://github.com/yourusername/imdb-sentiment-lstm.git
 cd imdb-sentiment-lstm

-2. Train the model
+2. Train and Save Model
-3. Saved Model

 After training, the model is saved in: imdb_lstm_model/

-4. You can load it with:
+3. You can load it with:

 from tensorflow import keras
 model = keras.models.load_model("imdb_lstm_model")